-Your Plan covers Prescription Drugs, including Specialty Drugs, that must be, administered to you as part of a doctor's visit, home care visit, or at an outpatient Facility when they are Covered Services.
+Your Plan covers Prescription Drugs, including Specialty Drugs that must be, administered to you as part of a doctor's visit, home care visit, or at an outpatient Facility when they are Covered Services.
 This may include Drugs for infusion therapy, chemotherapy, blood products, certain injectables, and any Drug that must be administered by a Provider.
 This section applies when a Provider orders the Drug and a medical Provider administers it to you in a medical setting.
+Benefits for Drugs that you inject or get through your Pharmacy benefits (i.e., self-administered Drugs) are not covered under this plan.
+Prescription Drugs you get from a Retail or Mail Order Pharmacy are not covered by this Plan.